Exotic Compact Objects with Two Dark Matter Fluids: Introduction

-In this work we study the properties of spheres of dark matter for several cases of two different kinds of fluids of dark matter.
+Dark matter can also be present in more sophisticated forms, as in the form of multi-component dark matter which arises naturally in models beyond the standard model \citep{Zurek:2008qg}.
+There could be different kinds of particles, for example in the form of composite dark matter \citep{Khlopov:2007ic,Khlopov:2008ty}.
+Recently, the exploration of the properties of compact stars made of two different fluids of dark matter has been put forward by studying dark white dwarfs \citep{Ryan:2022hku} and exotic cores \citep{Zollner:2022dst}.
+In this work we extend those studies of the properties of spheres of dark matter for several cases of two different kinds of fluids of dark matter.
 To keep our discussion more general, we use scaling relations so that our results can be adopted for arbitrary scales, be it masses, vacuum energies or interaction strengths.
 In Section \ref{sec:theo} the Tolman-Oppenheimer-Volkoff equation for gravitating spheres of fluids is introduced in scale invariant form and its scaling relations are discussed.
 The generic equations of state for an interacting gas of fermions, self-bound matter and the analytic solution for an incompressible fluid are summarized then.
 In Section \ref{sec:results} the results of our investigations are presented for the following specific cases which can be seen in table \ref{Cases}: i) Two incompressible fluids, ii) incompressible fluid core and an interacting Fermi gas shell, iii) interacting Fermi gas core and a free Fermi gas shell, iv) self-bound matter core and an interacting Fermi gas shell, and v) two homogeneously mixed interacting Fermi fluids.
 The results of our study are summarized in Section~\ref{sec:conclusions}.